Sayyid15/prg08-opdracht1/README.md

 # Welcome To The Blue Marlins Performance App

 # Overview
 This app is build for swimmers of the Blue Marlins.
-In this app the swimmers can add their daily training and performances.This app helps the swimmers know what they did previously to make them better and improve their swimming performance.
+In this app the swimmers can add their swimming performances.This app helps the swimmers know what they did previously to make them better and improve their swimming performance.

 # Use
 If you want to use this app ypu can visit prg08-opdracht1-btmnnid8b-sayyid15s-projects.vercel.app and if you want it locally you have to follow the next steps.

-# Install
+# Installation
 - Open your terminal in the code editor of your choice and clone the repo by using: git clone